pulumi/registry/themes/default/content/registry/packages/keycloak/installation-configuration.md

 * .NET: [`Pulumi.Keycloak`](https://www.nuget.org/packages/Pulumi.Keycloak)

 ## Configuring Credentials

+Pulumi relies on the Keycloak SDK to authenticate requests from your computer to Keycloak.
+Your credentials are never sent to pulumi.com.
+The Pulumi Keycloak Provider needs to be configured with Keycloak credentials before it can be used to create resources.

 Once the credetials are obtained, there are two ways to communicate your authorization tokens to Pulumi: